If your organisation is defined as any of the following*, you may benefit from the protection of a care home insurance policy:

-Here is a list of some of the care organisations that could benefit from a specific care home insurance policy.
+*Please note that this is not a complete list of organisation types that may benefit from a home care insurance policy.

 Simply put, standard business insurance doesn’t include vital protection against the specific risks of the care industry which could leave patients, staff and business vulnerable.
 While some insurance providers could patch together various policies to cover your liability, buildings, contents etc., this will likely leave holes in your cover for things like:

-Medical malpractice insurance - Towergate offer one of the widest available list of disease covers excluding only AIDS, Avian flu, Swine Flu and SARS.
+Medical malpractice insurance - Towergate offers one of the widest ranges of disease covers excluding only AIDS, Avian flu, Swine Flu and SARS.

 Building and tenant improvements – Maintaining and modernising a care home is a full time job.
 As you grow, add new equipment, make repairs or add extensions make sure you re-calculate you building and contents ‘sum insured’ levels accordingly.
 Without being careful you could exceed the amount you are covered for which could have a negative effect if you needed to make a claim.

 Personal accident – In the care industry standard can’t be allowed to slip.
 But if a personal accident is keeping a member of staff off sick extra pressure is added to the rest of your work force, creating stress.
 Personal accident cover on your care home insurance policy can cover you for increased costs of working due to an absence of this kind, helping you to pay for replacement staff and keep your standards up.